There is no specific legislation for surrogacy in Ireland. It is not legal or illegal.

 There are currently no surrogacy-related legal requirements in Ireland.
 It is neither authorized nor forbidden.
 Due to ethical concerns about human trafficking, Irish law forbids commercial surrogacy, in which the surrogate mother is paid.

 Altruistic surrogacy is permitted in Ireland, though.
-A close friend who wants to support the couple’s attempt at conception is serving as the surrogate mother in this case.
-The surrogate mother might be paid through an unofficial agreement to cover some reasonable costs.
+A close friend who wants to support the couple’s attempt at conception is serving as the surrogate mother in Ireland in this case.
+The cost of surrogate mother in Ireland might be paid through an unofficial agreement to cover some reasonable costs.

 Even if she uses her own eggs and can prove a genetic connection to the child, it does not confer any legal parental rights on the commissioning woman in Ireland.
 This premise was thoroughly established in the case of MR v.
 An t-rd-Chláraitheoir 3 IR 533.
 Adoption is the only means by which the intended mother can legally adopt the child.